Healthy Eats & Decadent Cheats in Scottsdale

-They’re the classic dining dilemmas – you’re upping your nutrition game, your husband, well, not so much.
-You’re a vegan, your date is a card-carrying carnivore.
+They’re the classic dining dilemmas – you’re upping your nutrition game with healthy food choices, your significant other, well, not so much.
+You’re vegetarian, your date is a card-carrying carnivore.
 Or your kid won’t eat any protein besides chicken nuggets, but all you want is a family dinner that doesn’t involve a ball pit.
 Where do you go – and what do you order – to keep everyone happy?
-Here are four Scottsdale restaurants where healthy eaters and cheaters can dine together in perfect harmony.
+Here are five Scottsdale restaurants where healthy eaters and cheaters can dine together in perfect harmony.

 This laidback, come-as-you-are bistro in Old Town dishes up inspired American cuisine for breakfast, brunch and lunch.
 Grab a booth inside or a high-top on the shaded, street-side patio and let owners Matt and JenLyn Long spoil you with their delicious made-from-scratch fare.
 The expansive menu includes options the whole family will love, and even offers crispy chicken fingers for picky kiddos.

 HEALTHY: It’s hard not to get distracted by all the splurgy yumminess on Daily Dose’s menu, but there are plenty of healthy dining options, too.
 My go-to is the Citrus Avocado Salad, a bright, flavorful mix of fresh spinach, tender baby kale, grapefruit and orange wedges, avocado slices, toasted sesame seeds and a house-made cilantro lime dressing.
 Need a little extra protein?
 Add some grilled chicken or turkey, or a squash-based veggie patty.
 It’s so healthy, you can totally justify adding a Spicy Watermelon Margarita – yum!